ibm-cloud-docs/apiconnect/tutorials/tut_discover_apis.md

 ## View and test the APIs
 In this section, you will learn how to view and test the available APIs for a product.

-1. Navigate to the API details in the {{site.data.keyword.apiconnect_short}} Developer portal as outlined above.
+1. Navigate to the API details in the {{site.data.keyword.apiconnect_short}} Developer Portal as outlined in the previous section.
   ![API Details](images/21-details.png)

 2. You can download and view the APIs Swagger yaml by selecting **Open API**.